thobbs/pure-sasl/README.rst

 pure-sasl is a pure python client-side SASL implementation.

-At the moment, it supports the following mechanisms: ANONYMOUS, PLAIN, CRAM-MD5, and GSSAPI.
+At the moment, it supports the following mechanisms: ANONYMOUS, PLAIN, CRAM-MD5, DIGEST-MD5, and GSSAPI.
 Support for other mechanisms may be added in the future.
+Only GSSAPI supports a QOP higher than auth.
+Always use TLS!

 Both Python 2 and Python 3 are supported.